cloudmesh/classes/docs/source/lesson/iaas/openstack-havana.rst

        $ glance image-download --file "my-ubuntu-01.img" "fg101/$PORTALNAME/custom-ubuntu-01"

 .. warning:: Please note that images not following this convention may be deleted without warning.
-Also ifyou do no longer need an image, please remove it.
+Also, if you do no longer need an image, please remove it.

 Automate some initial configuration